John and Nellie Wooden

 How much does it cost to attend Wooden?

-The total cost of Wooden Institute per attendee is $650, but you are only responsible for the non-refundable $125 registration fee.
+The total cost of Wooden Institute per attendee is $750, but you are only responsible for up to a non-refundable $130 registration fee — register early to lock in a lower rate of $99!
 This registration fee is billed on your chapter’s bill after you attend Wooden.
 Your chapter can then decide to cover the fee or bill you the registration fee as part of your local dues.
-The Beta Theta Pi Foundation will provide you with a sponsor who will cover the remainder of your $650 total.
+The Beta Theta Pi Foundation will provide you with a sponsor who will cover the remainder of your $750 total.
 This price pays for meals, lodging and the four-day experience in Oxford, Ohio.

 What if I've registered but can no longer attend?